How do I export my Code Signing Certificate from Safari Browser?

 Code signing is a crucial element of the software development and publication process.
 It helps the developers ensure the authenticity of their code and make sure that the code is not altered in any way.
 However, attaining a code signing certificate requires a lot of verification.

-One can get a code signing certificate from a reputed certificate authority after undergoing their vetting process.
-It is advisable to go for an EV Code Signing Certificate as it offers add-on benefits over the regular certificate.
 Once you get it, you can download it, and the system (in-browser script) will fetch all the previous private keys and install the certificate in the certificate manager folder.

 What is the need to Export a Code Signing Certificate?